clintberry/freeswitch-vagrant/README.md

 3. Check out/download the code...

-4. In your terminal, go to the code directory and type: `vagrant up` (FYI - on first usage this takes some time to download and then install FreeSWITCH)
+4. In your terminal, go to the code directory and type: `vagrant up` (FYI - on first usage this takes a LONG TIME time to download and then install FreeSWITCH.
+Go grab some lunch... and maybe dinner.
+FreeSWITCH takes a while to install. :-)

 That is all!
 You now have FreeSWITCH running in a virtual machine on your local box.